-- 1. Recruitment,
+- 1. Recruitment

-- 2. Retention,
+- 2. Retention

-- 3. Employee development,
+- 3. Employee development

-- 4. Knowledge sharing and,
+- 4. Knowledge sharing

-- Talent assessment and succession planning.
+- 5. Talent assessment and succession planning

-The overall findings of the research, needs assessment interviews with division leaders and analysis affirmed UCOP's staffing level generally meets our current needs but our resources are stretched thin.
+The overall findings of the research, needs assessment interviews with division leaders and analysis affirmed that UCOP's staffing level generally meets our current needs but our resources are stretched thin.
 As the organization grows, providing ongoing support to the 10 campuses, six medical centers and two labs will require a continual review of the workforce, skills and competencies.
 In Phase 2, the findings highlighted the need to focus on strategies that engage and motivate our current workforce.
-Furthermore, the data showed the need to develop a strong talent acquisition strategy that will help address UCOP's increasing older employee demographic by cultivating a deeper talent pool.
+Furthermore, the data showed the need to develop a strong talent acquisition strategy that will help cultivate a deeper talent pool.